Botanical Name: Petroselinum species

 Height: 12 inches (30 cm)

 Light: Bright light to full sun.
-At least 6 hours of direct sun per day.
+At least 6 hours of direct sunlight per day during the growing season will help it grow lush and full.
 Turn plant for even growth because it will tend to grow toward the light source.
 If growing parsley under artificial light, keep the light 6 in (15 cm) above the plant and leave it on for 14 hours a day.
 This is the equivalent of 6 hours of sun.

 Water: Keep soil evenly moist.